Skip to content

 If you’ve already been victimized by a fraudulent modeling agency:

-Save all communications, contracts, payment records, and any evidence of the scam.
-This documentation will be important for any complaints or legal action.
+Document everything.
+Save all communications, contracts, payment records, and any evidence.
+This documentation matters for complaints and legal action.

-• Local police: If significant money was stolen
+• Local police if significant money was involved

-Share your experience on model forums, review sites, and social media (sticking to verifiable facts).
-You might save someone else from the same situation.
+Warn others.
+Share your experience on model forums, review sites, and social media — sticking to verifiable facts.
+You may save someone else the same experience.

-If you shared any login credentials or payment information, change passwords immediately and monitor your accounts for unauthorized activity.
+Secure your accounts.
+If you shared login credentials or payment information, change passwords immediately and monitor for unauthorized activity.

 How to Protect Yourself

 • Never pay upfront.
-This bears repeating: legitimate agencies earn from commission, not fees.
+Legitimate agencies earn from commission, not from you.

 • Get everything in writing.
 Verbal promises mean nothing.

 • Have contracts reviewed.
-By a lawyer if possible, or at minimum by someone who understands the industry.
+By an attorney if possible, or by someone with real industry experience.

 • Trust your instincts.
-If something feels wrong, it probably is.
+If something feels wrong, slow down and look harder.

 • Talk to other models.
-Community knowledge is your best protection.
+Community knowledge protects everyone.

 Legitimate Agencies Do Exist